Sharing economy’s risky business

 Moreover, understanding the risk of specific subsets of your driving pool lets you proactively manage the trade off between the value and losses related to those specific drivers.
-If the riskiest drivers are also the highest-earning drivers, then you need more detailed metrics to determine their lifetime value in order to support the long-term goals of your business.
+If the riskiest drivers are also the highest-earning ones, then you need more detailed metrics to determine their lifetime value.
+Leveraging these insights enables you to manage insurance risk, while supporting your long-term business goals.
 This brings up the importance of another risk lever, using ongoing risk and driving data.
 But, more to come on that next time.

 * * *

 Based on the Arity PreQual(SM) model which is trained on data from Allstate Insurance.
 This graph represents the correlation between losses and only the riskiest 10% of the population.